TusharDhage/aws/sns (simple notification server).md

-# SNS(Simple Notification Server)
+# SNS (Simple Notification Server)

 ```
-Amazon Simple Notification Service (SNS) is a highly available, durable, secure,
- fully managed pub/sub messaging service that enables you to decouple microservices,
+Amazon Simple Notification Service (SNS) is a highly available, durable, secure,fully managed pub/sub messaging service
- distributed systems, and serverless applications.
-Amazon SNS provides topics for
+that enables you to decouple microservices,distributed systems, and serverless applications.
+Amazon SNS provides topics
- high-throughput, push-based, many-to-many messaging.
-Using Amazon SNS topics, your
- publisher systems can fan out messages to a large number of subscriber endpoints for
+for high-throughput, push-based, many-to-many messaging.
+Using Amazon SNS topics, your publisher systems can fan out messages
- parallel processing, including Amazon SQS queues, AWS Lambda functions, and HTTP/S webhooks.
+to a large number of subscriber endpoints for parallel processing, including Amazon SQS queues, AWS Lambda functions, and HTTP/S webhooks.
- Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email.
+Additionally, SNS can be used to fan out notifications to end users using mobile push, SMS, and email.You can get started with

-You can get started with Amazon SNS in minutes by using the AWS Management Console, AWS Command Line Interface (CLI),
-or AWS Software Development Kit (SDK).
+Amazon SNS in minutes by using the AWS Management Console, AWS Command Line Interface (CLI),or AWS Software Development Kit (SDK).
 ```

 ## Benefits